Spanish ship Europa: Pacific service

 Following her arrival in Manila, Europa her squadron operated out of the port city during the French Revolutionary Wars and the concurrent Anglo-Spanish War.
 In April 1797 the ships of the squadron were badly damaged by a typhoon, forcing the Spanish to dock and de-mast the ships for extensive repairs at Cavite.
-A British force under the command of Edward Cooke raided Manila in January 1798, and found Europa to be one of the Spanish ships undergoing repairs there.
+A British squadron under Edward Cooke raided Manila in January 1798, and found Europa to be one of the Spanish ships undergoing repairs there.

-In January 1799 Europa, Montañes, and two Spanish frigates departed Manila under the command of Ignacio Maria de Álava y Sáenz de Navarrete. de Navarrete sailed the fleet to Southern China, where he intended to intercept Britain's annual – and extremely valuable – convoy of merchants returning to Europe from Canton.
+In January 1799 Europa, Montañes, and two Spanish frigates departed Manila under the command of Ignacio María de Álava. de Navarrete sailed the fleet to Southern China, where he intended to intercept Britain's annual – and extremely valuable – convoy of merchants returning to Europe from Canton.
 The Spanish ships arrived at the mouth of the Pearl River near Macau in late January, where they were joined by two French frigates.
 On 27 January the allied fleet fought an inconclusive engagement against a force of British warships sent to escort the convoy.
 During the battle, the larger Europa attempted to pursue the lighter HMS Intrepid, but damage to Montañes forced de Navarrete to break off his attack and order a withdraw to Manila.
 Europa and Fama were again sent to Macau in May 1799, but failed to intercept any British ships.

 After her return to Manila, Europa fell into disrepair and was no longer fit for service.
 By 1801, she was reportedly a rotting wreck in Manila harbor.